Emei: An Account from a Sacred Place

 Outside the dusty frame, in the realm of the living and the dead, an old woman failing the beauty and grace of her canvas-bound counterpart sat before a printing box.
 Her pallid eyes stared blankly at the empty device, whose metallic frames and glass walls encased a poor being whose sole purpose was to draw from an infinite wisdom and copy whatever its master desired.

-The old woman’s bony fingers reached into her pocket and unearthed a glass plate filled with digital images she had gathered from her morning walk.
+The old woman’s bony fingers reached into her pocket and unearthed a glass plate filled with digital images she had collected from her morning walk.
 She scrolled past the somber mist that had gathered in the park, the smiles of children walking by, the skyscrapers soaring into the sunlight, and the right hand of a suited man.

 Her lips grinned as she pressed on the photograph, which darted from the plate onto the printing box’s cubic screen.
 As the machine whirred to life, she began to cut from the thin slab of transparent film on the table.